tradewright/tradewright-twsapi/README.md

 it also means that all API callbacks or events happen on the program's main thread, so that synchronisation issues are non-existent (unless the program needs to use other threads for its own purposes).

+The API can also be used in command-line applications.

 API callbacks can be delivered in several ways: